 configured for Hindi.
 That is because in the resource-selection process, Android

-The selection process is not always as straightforward as these examples suggest.
+The selection process isn't always as straightforward as these examples suggest.
 Please read How Android Finds the Best-matching Resource for a more nuanced description of the process.
 All the qualifiers are described and listed in order of precedence in Table 2 of Providing Alternative Resources.

-In your application's Java code, you refer to resources using the syntax
+In your app's Java-based code, you refer to resources using the syntax

 For more about this, see Accessing Resources.